-Procter Cast Stone invests in excess of £700,000 to reduce lead time and enhance quality
+Procter Cast Stone invests in excess of £700,000 to reduce lead time and enhance the quality

 Procter Cast Stone is investing £715,000 at its factory in Garforth, West Yorkshire, which will benefit customers directly by reducing lead time for bespoke cast stone products, raising customer service and quality standards, and increasing stocks of standard cast stone products.
 In addition, the company has produced a video to showcase the improved facilities.